 Luxembourg's Christmas markets — the Wäintnaachtsmäert — transform the old town into a culinary wonderland from late November to Christmas Eve.
-Between the chalets on Place d'Armes and Place de la Constitution, the real attraction is the food: centuries-old recipes served hot, by hand, under the lights.
+Between the chalets on Place d'Armes and Place de la Constitution, the real attraction at this Christmas market Luxembourg is famous for is the food: centuries-old recipes served hot, by hand, under the lights.

 Here are the 10 traditional delicacies worth queueing for, what each one tastes like, and how to make the classics at home.